MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/anatomy-m365-copilot.png" alt-text="Visual representation of the Microsoft 365 Copilot system: models, orchestrator, knowledge, skills, and UX" border="false":::

-As a developer, you can customize and extend Microsoft 365 Copilot with additional knowledge and skills.
-You can build Copilot agents to bring custom knowledge, skills, and process automation into Microsoft 365 Copilot, tailoring it to suit the unique needs of your customers.
+As a developer, you can customize and extend Microsoft 365 Copilot with additional knowledge and skills by building *Copilot agents*.
+With Copilot agents, you can bring custom knowledge, skills, and process automation into Microsoft 365 Copilot, tailoring it to suit the unique needs of your customers.

 ## What are Copilot agents?

 Copilot agents are scoped versions of Microsoft 365 Copilot that act as AI assistants to automate and run business processes.
-Agents enable customers to bring custom knowledge, skills, and process automation into Microsoft 365 Copilot, tailoring it to their specific needs.
-They can be optimized for specific tasks, such as retrieving information, summarizing data, and taking actions like sending emails or updating records.
+Copilot agents enable customers to bring custom knowledge, skills, and process automation into Microsoft 365 Copilot for their specific needs.
+You can optimize Copilot agents for specific tasks, such as retrieving information, summarizing data, and taking actions like sending emails or updating records.

 Copilot agents include the following components: